 Martin Collins asks us whether God can be limited by mankind.
 God has self-imposed limitations when we go against His commands, testing His patience, purposely limiting the Holy One of Israel by our faithlessness, thereby robbing ourselves of God's blessin. . .

 God's sovereignty and free moral agency set up a seeming paradox.
-John Ritenbaugh shows just how much choice we have under God's sovereign rule.
+Just how much choice and freedom do we have under God's sovereign rule?

 Many fail to perceive the difference between the first and second commandments.
-John Ritenbaugh explains that the second defines the way we are to worship the true God.
+The second commandment defines the way we are to worship the true God.